On the fifth Whitney cone of a complex analytic curve: How to find the -cone?

 \section{How to find the $C_5$-cone?}

-$ \ \ \ \ $ In this section, inspired by the result of Brian\c{c}on Galligo and Granger (Theorem \ref{BGG}), we present a procedure to find the $C_5$-cone of a germ of curve $(X,0)$.
+$ \ \ \ \ $ In this section, inspired by the result of Brian\c{c}on Galligo and Granger (Theorem \ref{BGG}), and using the results of \cite{Krasinsky} we present a procedure to find the $C_5$-cone of a germ of curve $(X,0)$.
 We call it the ``$C_5$-procedure".
 The main idea is that in the set of all (infinite) limits of bi-secants, it is sufficient to find a finite number of directions in order to determine all planes of $C_5(X,0)$.

 Let us first notice that for a smooth branch, the $C_5$-cone is a line.
 In fact, in \cite[p.
 92]{chirka}, Chirka explains that all Whitney cones coincide with the tangent space when they are considered at non-singular points.